Complete Indicator Report of Rape

 DenominatorTotal female population of Utah.

 Data Interpretation IssuesStatistics vary because of differences in how rape is defined and how data is collected.
 A limitation to Uniform Crime Reporting data is that the definition used for rape is very narrow.
-Cases are defined as penile-vaginal penetration of a female forcibly and against her will, therefore other types of rapes as defined by federal law are not reported.
+Cases are defined as penile-vaginal penetration of a female forcibly and against her will, therefore other types of rape as defined by federal law are not reported.
 The numerator of the rate is by county of occurrence, not county of residence.

 Why Is This Important?Sexual violence in Utah is a serious public health problem affecting thousands of residents each year.
 Studies in Utah indicate that one in eight women and one in 50 men will experience rape in their lifetimes and nearly one in three women will experience some form of sexual violence during their lives.

-Utah ranks 19th in the nation for reported forcible rapes.
 Rape is the only violent crime in Utah that is higher than the national average.
 In a state where other violent crimes, such as homicide, robbery, or aggravated assault, is historically half to three times lower than the national average, this is of concern.

 Rape affects the quality of life and may have lasting consequences for victims.
 The 2010 Utah Behavioral Risk Factor Surveillance System showed that rape victims had a significantly higher prevalence in reporting that they were not satisfied with life (14.7% vs. 4.8%), didn't receive the social and emotional support they need (33.8% vs. 13.2%), had fair or poor health (25.9% vs. 10.7%), and were limited in activities because of physical, mental, or emotional problems (39.2% vs. 19.7%).